 Undoubtedly both you and I have—at times—held back—or worst, so as not to get into an argument—let on that we agreed.
 And while that may not be in human terms, like stealing or killing, it is not being the Christian we have been called out of darkness into to His marvelous light to be.
 And so we repent.
 God be merciful to me, a sinner.
 And He is!
 That is what Good Friday and Easter were all about.
 Thanks be to Go who gives us the victory over sin, death and the world.
 We are sorry and repent about the things we have done which we should not have done, but also, we are sorry and repent over the things we should have done but did not!
 Indeed, God be merciful to me, a sinner.
 And He is!
 Amen.

-Note from the Peace Doctor: If you're looking for peace for yourself, be sure to drop by our home page before leaving our site.
-The Web for sure is loaded with help about every imaginable subject.
-Here is an item we hope will be helpful for peace enthusiasts and those who are interested in peace news.
+Note from the Peace Doctor: If you're concerned about peace for yourself, we hope you will visit our home page before leaving us.
+The Internet without a doubt is loaded with information concerning every conceivable topic.
+Above is an article we expect will be of interest for peace lovers and those who follow peace news.